nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Deletes the specified task.<br>
 Format: `delete INDEX/TASKNAME`

-> Deletes the task sat the specified index
+> Deletes the task at the specified index
-> If taskname is entered, tasks are sought out in the same way the `find` command does.
+> If TASKNAME is entered, tasks are sought out in the same way the `find` command does.
 Matching names and their indices are then displayed.
 The user can then proceed with deletion using the index of the appropriate task.

 Examples:
 * `delete 1`